aliassar/job-swiper/README.md

 - Skills required (as tags)
 - Job posting date (relative time)
 - Job description preview
-- Favorite toggle (heart icon in header)
+- Saved toggle (heart icon in header)

 ### ⚡ Floating Actions
 - **Bottom Action Bar** with 4 buttons:
   - ❌ Reject - Pass on this job
   - ⏭️ Skip - Save for later review
-  - ❤️ Favorite - Mark as favorite
+  - ❤️ Saved - Mark as saved
   - ✅ Accept - Apply to this job

-### ❤️ Favorites System
+### ❤️ Saveds System
-- Mark jobs as favorites from any card or action bar
+- Mark jobs as saveds from any card or action bar
-- Dedicated favorites page to view all saved jobs
+- Dedicated saveds page to view all saved jobs
-- Quick unfavorite from the favorites view
+- Quick unsaved from the saveds view
-- Favorites persist across sessions
+- Saveds persist across sessions

 ### 🔄 Session Rollback
 - **Smart Undo System** - undo actions from current session only